 - Taking Anabolic Steroids, or Testosterone.
 This could happen with weight trainers, or with transgender men.

 - Although not talked about in this blog transgender women who have not had hair removal.

-Four Modern Day Bearded Women:
+Several Modern Day Bearded Women:

 Here is a modern day lady’s story, about a woman named Mariam.
 She has been letting her facial grow since 2008.: Bearded woman says facial hair makes her feel sexy

 This lady has Polycystic Ovarian Syndrome; but now does not treat it, allows herself to just be, and is at peace with herself now.
 Watch her story below:

 Vivian Wheeler, Bearded lady: I’m not a mistake:

 Below: Fuzzy Talk with Little Bear the Bearded Lady (My PCOS Story):

 Added October 7th, 2018: